Food Fashion and Fun Festival

 For more information contact the 4-H office at 209-385-7418.

-Fashion Revue- Enter your Traditional, Purchased, Upcycled, Jacket Challenge, or the Costume Challenge to be judged by our panel of experts.
+Fashion Revue- Enter your Traditional, Purchased, Boxed, Vintage or Cosplay Challenge Categories to be judged by our panel of experts.
 Then model your garment in our fashion show.

 All DAY: Enrichment activities: Crafts, Judging Contests, and Demonstrations